Encyclopedia of Things That Never Were

 Encyclopedia of Things That Never Were is a book by Robert Ingpen and Michael Page published in 1985.

-Plot summary
+Contents

-Encyclopedia of Things That Never Were is a book detailing myth and magic written by Page and painted by Ingpen.
+Encyclopedia of Things That Never Were is a book detailing topics from myth and magic, and was written by Page and painted by Ingpen.

 Reception

 Dave Langford reviewed Encyclopedia of Things That Never Were for White Dwarf #74, and stated that "Good marks for production and eclecticism beyond the usual European and Greek myths: but at [the price] there'd have to be a really yawning space on your coffee table."